Alfredonator/main/README.md

 This launches a calibration node.
 After several seconds the robot joints should be able to be moved with the keyboard arrows.
 Pressing `enter` goes to the next joint and `-` goes to previous.

 ##### Calibrate TOP or SIDE camera
-Launch the single camera node so it publishes the RGB-D feed to ROS.
+Launch the single camera node, so it publishes the RGB-D feed to ROS.

 For camera top:
 ```